 I don’t want to break any hearts, but there are some things that xenos are better at than Space Marines- like being an elusive, shadowy sniper.
-Click to read on or check out the Tactics Corner for more great reviews and strategies.
+Click to read the article with its CA2018 updates, or check out the Tactics Corner for more great reviews and strategies.

 Illic Nightspear is the foremost pathfinder of Craftworld Alaitoc and its best guide to the myriad battlegrounds it finds itself on.
 More than that, however, he is a sniper par excellence and powerful proponent of the continuation of the Eldar’s ages-old war against the Necron race; once captured by Imhotek the Stormlord and tortured, he now bears a powerful grudge and works tirelessly to undermine their ancient foe wherever possible.